mcv-m1-project-2018/Team8/README.md

 ## Test Modules
 #### Metrics
-You can see an analysis of annotation features (task 1) activating the `-tm` flag.
+An analysis of annotation features (task 1) can be seen by activating the `-tm` flag.

 #### Split
-You can se an analysis of the split in Training and Validation datasets using `-ts`.
+An analysis of the split in Training and Validation datasets can be seen by using `-ts`.

 #### Traffic Sign Detection
-You can se an analysis of the split in Training and Validation datasets using `-ttsd`.
+An analysis of the split in Training and Validation datasets can be seen by using `-ttsd`.

 #### Histograms
-You can analyze the histogram of every type of signal (A,B,C,D,E,F) in different colorspaces (using the `-ps` flag) and different color preprocess (using `-pps` flag) in the Histogram Module.
+The histogram of every type of signal (A,B,C,D,E,F) can be analyzed in different colorspaces (using the `-ps` flag) and different color preprocess (using `-pps` flag) in the Histogram Module.
 To activate this module you have to use `-hist` flag.

 # Examples
 Examples of code can be: